robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     * (ngSubmit) - submits a form
     * [formGroup] - used for reactive forms.  basically dynamic forms that you can control in the controller
     * [disabled] - set the element to disabled when condition is true

+#### Possible Enhancements

+* Sort the data in the UI by name and completed status so that all of the todo items that are not done are at the top and sorted alphabetically.
+* Add a counter that tracked number of open items
+* Clear the form after add

+The walk through for these enhancements is in the bonus chapter for the Additional Todo Features.

 <div class="exercise-end"></div>